Menu

 Our chaplains are independent from the university.
 Any interaction or conversation you have with them is strictly confidential.

 They support your needs, often through listening and prayer.
-They can also help in more tangible ways, such as acting as an advocate and issuing non-medical certificates excusing you from study or an examination for a non-medical reason.
+They can also help in more tangible ways, such as acting as an advocate and assisting with applications for special consideration (e.g. aegrotats).

 Here are some of the ways our Chaplains can support you:

-• Providing pastoral care that looks after your emotional wellbeing in everyday terms, and in times of severe distress.
-(Cantonese language support is available)
+• Providing pastoral care that looks after your emotional wellbeing in everyday terms, and in times of severe distress (support in languages other than English may be available).

 • Facilitating dialogue and exchange between faith and academic disciplines.